bjjb/multicfg/README.md

 A little helper library for Ruby programs that need to load configuration from multiple sources.

-You pass it a list of file names and keywords, and it will result in a Hash which consists of options loaded from all those places.
-It can also load environment variables and getopt\_long options.
+You pass it a list of file names or IOs or hashes, and it returns a Hash-like object which consists of options loaded from all those places.
+It can also optionally filter the supplied hashes by some prefix, and it will deep-merge.

 ## Installation